larrywright/larrywright.me/content/photo/best-of-2018/index.md

     params:
       caption: "I love silhouette photos, and lens flare is always fun.
 Putting them together makes for a great picture."
 ---
-I usually take a *lot* of pictures in a year, and this one was no different.
+I usually take a *lot* of pictures in a given year, and 2018 was no different.
 Out of the thousands of pictures I took, these are my favorites.
 Most are taken with my main camera, a Canon 6D, but some are moments captured with my phone.